-Commented [17]: Define in regulation - need a regulation project to go along with this bill.
+Commented [25]: Define in physical therapist patient/client relationship in regulation - need a regulation project to go along with this bill.

-Commented [18]: Adopt MPA language - to Sec.
+Commented [26]: Adopt MPA language - to Sec.
 08.84.190.

 Then, add and adopt MPA definition of "Practice of Physical Therapy"